 Fashion is alive and well with an eclectic mix of fashion houses, local-made and underground labels.
-Melbourne is home to Fashion week each year and the spring racing carnival is known for its fashions on the field.
+Melbourne is home to its own fashion week each year and the spring racing carnival is known for its fashions on the field.

-There is also an abundance of shopping hubs filled with stores carrying homeware, jewelry, souvenirs, and fine art.
+There is also an abundance of shopping hubs filled with homeware, jewelry, souvenirs, and fine art.

 There is a lot to do in beautiful Melbourne if you wander a little farther into the countryside and to coastal Victoria.